YanPedro00/Agent-Platform/README.md

 # Agent Platform - Build Your Customized AI Agents

-A powerful platform for creating and managing AI agents with intelligent action execution, context sharing, and seamless API integrations.
+A powerful, enterprise-grade platform for creating and managing AI agents with intelligent action execution, context sharing, and seamless API integrations.
+Now with comprehensive testing, improved architecture, and production-ready scalability planning.

 ## Starting the system